SamSE3/dateParser/2048_Test_Plan.md

 #Introduction
 ##General description
 Mission statement: To write a program that emulates the game ‘2048’ as a means of introducing and getting to know sub versioning, unit testing and integration testing as part of Software Engineering 3.
-The 2048 game is a sliding block game, where 2s or 4s are randomly inserted into a grid and rows/columns slided to add equal numbers
+The 2048 game is a sliding block game, where 2s or 4s are randomly inserted into a grid and rows/columns slided to add equal numbers.

 ##Schedule (iterative every lab/work session)
 |Half|what|